datalorax/CourseR/Weeks/Week5p2/Week5p2.md

 ```r
 iq <- d[ ,2:3]
 ```
-Finally, use `apply()` to calculate the mean parent IQ score.
+Finally, use `apply()` to calculate the mean parent IQ score for each student.
 Add this variable back to the dataset using `cbind(d, iqM)`, where iqM is the mean parental IQ score.

 <br>